 The call for abstracts closed on the 26 July 2023.

-Abstract decisions will be communicated to authors early October 2023.
+Abstract decisions was communicated to authors early October 2023.

 HepHIV abstracts should contain original material from recent work that is not yet in publication.

 Abstract submissions from multiple research domains: clinical and community research, behavioral science, implementation science, operational research and public policy under the following themes in relation to testing and linkage to care and integrated testing for hepatitis/HIV/STI/TB.

 - Surveillance, monitoring and evaluation (M&E) related to integrated testing